aakashditya/My-Learning-Journey-Js-web-3-/README.md

 #### Day 4 3/1/23.
 I want consistency , so thyat's why i'm doing all short tasks .
-Later i will improve my speed.Donne with 5th exercise .
+Later i will improve my speed.Donne with 5th exercise . and then learnt about types in solidity . which is usually - int , uint , boolean, address, bytes